GoddeerisEdouard/MarketplaceNotifier/README.md

 ```

 ## FYI
-Marketplace links to be monitored for new listings are stored in a DB.
+2dehands browser_urls to be monitored for new listings are stored in a DB.
-We also store minimal listings data in a DB.
+We also store the latest item_id of a browser_url in the DB.
-This is to cache already seen listings and update (the latest listing) when new ones arrive.

 New listings are sent with Redis to the `'listings'` channel.
-A webserver is running (on `http://localhost:5000`) to handle adding/removing/getting the marketplace links you're monitoring.
+A webserver is running (on `http://localhost:5000`) to handle adding/removing/getting the 2dehands browser_urls you're monitoring.

 Errors during fetching are sent tot the `error_channel` channel.
 So you should definitely also subscribe to that channel.